-- 501 INTRODUCTION TO ELASTOMERS Prerequisite: Physical Chemistry (or equivalent) or permission.
-An introduction to the science and technology of elastomeric materials.
-Lecture and laboratory. - 502 INTRODUCTION TO PLASTICS Prerequisite: Physical Chemistry (or equivalent) or permission.
-An introduction to the science and technology of plastic materials.
-Lecture and laboratory. - 507 POLYMER SCIENCE 4 credits Prerequisite: 3150:314 or 3650:301 or permission.
-Principles of polymerization process and relationships between molecular structures and physical behavior of polymers.
-Molecular weight distributions of macromolecules discussed and methods of determining molecular weights utilized. - 511 MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS i 3 credits Prerequisite: 301 or 302 or permission.
-Interdisciplinary course involving the principles of chemistry and physics are brought to bear on relationships between molecular structure and chemical composition of macromolecules and their physical properties. - 512 MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS II 2 credits Prerequisite: 411/511 or permission.
-Mechanical characterization of polymeric materials, the Boltzmann superposition principle and fracture.
-Experimental techniques involving stressstrain behavior, stress relaxation, creep, forced and free vibrations discussed. - 513 MOLECULAR STRUCTURE AND PHYSICAL PROPERTIES OF POLYMERS III 2 credits Prerequisite: 412/512 or permission.
-Deformation of bounded rubber units, the correspondence principle, time-dependent failure, mechanical properties of polymeric foams and design considerations discussed. - 590 WORKSHOP IN POLYMER SCIENCE 1-3 credits (May be repeated with permission) Group studies on selected topics involving polymers.
-May not be used to meet undergraduate or graduate major requirements in polymer science.
-May be used for elective credit only. - 801 POLYMER CONCEPTS Prerequisites: 3150:264 and 3150:314 or equivalent courses or permission of instructor.
-Introduction to basic concepts in polymer science, including polymerization, copolymerization processes and naturally occurring polymers.
+- 2 credits POLYMER CONCEPTS Prerequisites: 3150:264 and 3150:314 or equivalent courses or permission of instructor.
+Intro-duction to basic concepts in polymer science, including polymerization, copolymerization processes and naturally occurring polymers.
 Polymer nomenclature, definitions and classifications.
-Polymer stereochemistry and structure-property relationships. - 602 SYNTHESIS AND CHEMICAL BEHAVIOR OF POLYMERS 2 credits Prerequisite: 601 or instructor's permission.
-Introduction to fundamentals and practical aspects of polymer synthesis and reactions of polymers; general knowledge of laboratory and commercial methods for polymer preparation; practical examples. - 604 SPECIAL PROJECTS IN POLYMER SCIENCE Prerequisite: permission.
+Polymer stereochemistry and structure-property relationships. - SYNTHESIS AND CHEMICAL BEHAVIOR OF POLYMERS 2 credits 602 Prerequisite: 601 or instructor's permission.
+Introduction to fundamentals and practical aspects of polymer synthesis and reactions of polymers; general knowledge of laboratory and commercial methods for polymer preparation; practical examples. - SPECIAL PROJECTS IN POLYMER SCIENCE 1-3 credits Prerequisite: permission.
 Research projects of limited nature assigned to student entering polymer science program.
-Intended to familiarize student with typical problems and techniques in this field.

-POLYMER CHEMISTRY LABORATORY

-Prerequisites: basic knowledge of organic chemistry and 602 or equivalent.
-The preparation and identification of polymers to illustrate different methods of polymerization such as step reactions and chain reaction.

-607.8 POLYMER SCIENCE SEMINAR I AND II

-Prerequisite: limited to first-and second-year resident graduate students.
-Participants are to present a 25-minute lecture on some aspect of polymer science and to participate in discussions of lectures presented by other seminar participants.

-INORGANIC POLYMERS

-Prerequisite: 3150:472/572 or 3940:601 or permission.
-Survey course designed to broaden outlook of typical graduate student beyond chemistry and physics of carbon chains.

-POLYMER SCIENCE LABORATORY

-rerequisites or corequisites: at least one of the courses 601, 631, 674, or 701, or permission of instructor.
-Laboratory experiments in synthesis, characterization, physical properties and processing and testing of polymers.

-LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE 3 credits Prerequisites: Basic knowledge of computer programming and permission of instructor.
-Laboratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis.

-PHYSICAL PROPERTIES OF POLYMERS I

-Prerequisite: permission of instructor.
-Thermodynamic and molecular basis of rubber elastic behavior, time-dependent mechanical properties of polymeric materials; melt-flow and entanglements; the morphology of crystalline polymeric materials; fracture of polymers.

-PHYSICAL PROPERTIES OF POLYMERS II

-Prerequisite: 631 or permission of instructor.
-Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of polymeric systems; time-temperature superposition; free volume, WLF relation; fracture; glass

-SYNTHESIS AND TECHNOLOGY OF ELASTOMERS

-2 credits Prerequisites: 3150:313 and 3150:314 or permission of instructor.
-The preparation of both natural and synthetic elastomers.
-Emphasis on polymerization methods, polymer structure and methods of vulcanization.
-The modification of vulcanizates and these effects on physical characteristics. acteristics of the elastomers described.

-POLYMER STRUCTURE AND CHARACTERIZATION

-Polymen structione and characterization of instructor.
-Presentation of statistical description of polymer molecular properties including chain polymerization and degradation, characterization of conformation, molecular weight, local structure, crystal structures and

-POLYMER THERMODYNAMICS

-Prerequisite: 674 or permission of instructor.
-Presentation of the theories and experiments concerning polymer solutions, polymer phase equilibria, and polymeric phase transitions and dilute solution steady-state transport.

-POLYMER CHARACTERIZATION LABORATORY

-Prerequisite: 675 or permission of instructor.
-Laboratory analysis of polymers by fractionation, osometry, swelling, x-ray diffraction, microscopy, thermal analysis, spectroscopy and chro-

-POLYMER PROCESSING

-Prerequisite: permission.
-Study of process engineering in polymer conversion industry, emphasizing analytical treatment of heat transfer, mass flow, mixing, shaping and molding of polymeric materials.

-DESIGN OF RUBBER COMPONENTS2 credits Prerequisite: 4600:337 or equivalent.
-Principles of design of elastomeric products, emphasizing analytical treatments of elastic behavior and mechanisms of failure of resilient mountings, springs, seats, bearings and tires,

-Prerequisite: permission.
-For properly qualified candidate for master's degree.
-Supervised original research in polymer science, under direction of faculty member, followed by submission of thesis.

-POLYMER TECHNOLOGY I Principles of compounding and testing, processing principles and types of operation, design

-POLYMER TECHNOLOGY II

-Prerequisite: 701 or permission of instructor.
-Rubber industry, rubber compounding and pro-cessing, vulcanization methods, physical testing, plastics preparation and compounding, manufacturing processes.
+Intended to familiarize student with typical problems and techniques in this field. - 607,8 POLYMER SCIENCE SEMINAR I AND II 1 credit each Prerequisite: limited to first-and second-year resident graduate students.
+Participants are to present a 25-minute lecture on some aspect of polymer science and to participate in discus-sions of lectures presented by other seminar participants. - 613 POLYMER SCIENCE LABORATORY Prerequisites or corequisites: at least one of the courses 601, 631, 674, or 701, or permission of instructor.
+Laboratory experiments in synthesis, characterization, physical properties and properties addresses of factorized. processing and testing of polymers. - LABORATORY COMPUTER APPLICATIONS IN POLYMER SCIENCE 615 Prerequisites: Basic knowledge of computer programming and permission of instructor.
+Lab-oratory use of computers in polymer science research for data acquisition, data analysis, graphing, and preparation of reports and thesis. - PHYSICAL PROPERTIES OF POLYMERS I 2 credits Prerequisite: permission of instructor.
+Thermodynamic and molecular basis of rubber elastic behavior; time-dependent mechanical properties of polymeric materials; melt-flow and entan-glements; the morphology of crystalline polymeric materials; fracture of polymers. - PHYSICAL PROPERTIES OF POLYMERS II 2 credits Prerequisite: 631 or permission of instructor.
+Normal-coordinate theories of molecular motion and applications to time-dependent mechanical, electrical, and scattering properties of poly-meric systems; time-temperature superposition; free volume, WLF relation; fracture; glass transition. - POLYMER STRUCTURE AND CHARACTERIZATION 2 credits 674 Prerequisites: 3150:313 and 3150:314 or permission of instructor.
+Presentation of statistical description of polymer molecular properties including chain polymerization and degradation, characterization of conformation, molecular weight, local structure, crystal structures and ordering - 675 POLYMER THERMODYNAMICS 2 credits Prerequisite: 674 or permission of instructor.
+Presentation of the theories and experiments concerning polymer solutions, polymer phase equilibria, and polymeric phase transitions and dilute solution steady-state transport. - MASTER'S THESIS 1-6 credits Prerequisite: permission.
+For property qualified candidate for master's degree.
+Supervised original research in polymer science, under direction of faculty member, followed by submission of thesis. - 701 POLYMER TECHNOLOGY I 2 credits Principles of compounding and testing, processing principles and types of operation, design principles. - POLYMER TECHNOLOGY II Prerequisite: 701 or permission of instructor.
+Rubber industry, rubber compounding and pro- - cessing, vulcanization methods, physical testing, plastics preparation and compounding, man-ufacturing processes.
 Lecture/laboratory.

-POLYMER TECHNOLOGY III

-Prerequisite: 702 or permission of instructor.
+703 POLYMER TECHNOLOGY III 2 credits Prerequisite: 702 or permission of instructor.
 Flow properties, extrusion, calendaring and milling, molding, mixing, bond operations, engineering properties, rubber springs, viscoelastic analysis design consideration.
 Lecture/laboratory.

-CONDENSATION POLYMERIZATION
+704 CONDENSATION POLYMERIZATION

-Prerequisite: 3190:440:563 or permission of instructor.
+Prerequisite: 3150:463/563 or permission of instructor.
 Survey of the theory and practice of condensation polymerization.
-Numerous commercial examples are presented with special emphasis being placed on the properties and applications of polymers prepared by this technique.
+Numerous commercial examples are presented with special emphasis being placed on the properties and applications of polymers prepared by this tech-nique.
 Structure-property relationships are highlighted for each major polymer class.